flagCommon Core

 Is StudyPug aligned with Common Core Pre-Algebra standards?

-Yes, StudyPug is 100% aligned with Common Core State Standards for Pre-Algebra, covering all required topics including equations, functions, and data analysis.
+Yes, our Pre-Algebra curriculum is 100% aligned with Common Core State Standards.
+We cover all required topics including expressions, equations, functions, and data analysis with standards-based instruction.

-How does StudyPug help students who struggle with algebra concepts?
+How does StudyPug help students prepare for Algebra 1?

 Practice Smart, See Real Progress